JacksonHagood/CPP_Basics/10_Pointers/pointers.md

 ## Revisiting the `[]` Operator

 It turns out the `[]` operator, used to index an array, is another type of dereference operator.
 This is because arrays are actually pointers.
-Array variables point to the beggining of a section of contiguous memory and the `[]` operator is used to access elements.
+Array variables point to the beginning of a section of contiguous memory and the `[]` operator is used to access elements.

 ```C++
 int numArray[3]; // value of numArray is address of first element